relatedcode/RelatedDB/README.md

 [Swift Package Manager](https://swift.org/package-manager) is a tool for managing the distribution of Swift code.

-Once you've configured your `Package.swift` manifest file, you may proceed to include **RelatedDB** in the dependencies section of the same file.
+To add **RelatedDB** using Swift Package Manager, include it in the dependencies section of your `Package.swift` file:

 ```swift
 dependencies: [ .package(url: "https://github.com/relatedcode/RelatedDB.git", from: "1.1.8") ]